-Ever had a day when you got up smiling and had the most beautiful day?
+Ever had a day when you got up smiling, felt confident and happy, and had the most beautiful day?

 Got a feeling that no matter what happens today you can handle everything that comes your way?
 With this feeling had a day where you rocked and smiled all day long?

 Why can’t every day be like this – where you feel that you can conquer the world?

 So what changes when you are happy?
 How is that when you are happy, your confidence level changes?
 Ever thought about it?